albertodemichelis/squirrel/doc/source/reference/embedding/the_stack.rst

 The Stack
 ==========

-Squirrel exchanges values with the virtual machine through a stack.
+Quirrel exchanges values with the virtual machine through a stack.
 This mechanism has been inherited from the language Lua.
-For instance to call a Squirrel function from C it is necessary to push the function and the arguments in the stack and then invoke the function; also when Squirrel calls a C function the parameters will be in the stack as well.
+For instance to call a Quirrel function from C it is necessary to push the function and the arguments in the stack and then invoke the function; also when Quirrel calls a C function the parameters will be in the stack as well.

 -------------